Lexogen-Tools/SIRVsuite/README.md

 docker run -v DATA_DIR_PATH:/data SIRVsuite [-h] -i SAMPLE_SHEET -o OUTPUT_DIR [-a|--all-modules] [--coverage|--ERCC-correlation|--SIRV-concentration] [--experiment-name EXPERIMENT_NAME]
 ```

-Please note that yous need to fill into the sample sheet alignment and counting paths which correspond to the mapped directory.
+Please note that you need to fill into the sample sheet alignment and counting paths which correspond to the mapped directory.

 Example usage: